SNP back third Heathrow runway as ‘best deal for Scotland’

 The Scottish Government has backed the building of a third runway at Heathrow.

-Economy Secretary Keith Brown insisted that building an extra runway at Heathrow rather than Gatwick would be “the best deal for Scotland”.
+Ministers in Edinburgh will now formally endorse an extra runway at Heathrow rather than Gatwick as “the best deal for Scotland”.

+But Gatwick bosses expressed their surprise at the announcement and insisted that a second runway at the West Sussex airport would be “the best outcome for Scotland”.

 The plan could also see Glasgow Prestwick Airport used as a logistics hub for the construction of a third runway, and the potential for a “substantial increase” in direct flights between Heathrow and Scotland.